Electromagnetic Compliance: Pre-Compliance Test Basics

 IMMUNITY/SUSCEPTIBILITY

 In the US, compliance testing for consumer products focuses on maintaining the conducted and radiated emissions of a product.
 But, there is another aspect of compliance testing that we would like to cover.
-Products used for military and aerospace products in the US, as well as many consumer products being sold in Europe and Asia, will likely require immunity testing.
+Many consumer products being sold in US、Europe and Asia, will likely require immunity testing.
 These tests are designed to ensure that a product can operate correctly when it is in an environment that contains specific RF signals.
 Immunity tests can also be referred to as susceptibility testing, as the tests are determining if a product is “immune to” or “susceptible to” interference.

 The basic configuration for immunity testing is shown in figure 6 below.
 An RF source is used to deliver specific RF power over defined frequency bands and the operation of the EUT is observed.
 The EUT should maintain normal operating functions throughout the test.